Juhann Begarin

-Juhann Mathieu Begarin (born 7 August 2002) is a French professional basketball player for AS Monaco of the French LNB Pro A and the EuroLeague.
+Juhann Mathieu Begarin (born 7 August 2002) is a French professional basketball player who last played for AS Monaco of the French LNB Élite and the EuroLeague.

 Early life and career

 Begarin was born and raised in the French overseas region of Guadeloupe in the Southern Caribbean.
 He initially tried to register to play football, but when he could not find the coach, he decided to play basketball.
 He played for Baie-Mahault BC and then ASC Ban-E-Lot, winning multiple regional titles in his age group.

 Begarin moved to Corbeil-Essonnes, a suburb of Paris, with his family when he was 16 years old to pursue a basketball career.
 He joined INSEP, a prestigious sports institute in Paris, and played for affiliated club Centre Fédéral in the Nationale Masculine 1 (NM1), the third-tier league of France.
 In the 2018–19 season, Begarin averaged 11.6 points, 3.4 rebounds and two steals per game in the NM1.
 In February 2019, he averaged 19.8 points, 6.5 rebounds and 4.3 steals per game at the Adidas Next Generation Tournament Kaunas.
 In June 2019, Begarin was named most valuable player of the Basketball Without Borders Europe camp in Riga, Latvia.
 Later in the month, he parted ways with Centre Fédéral.